Brootux/easy-knx/README.md

 * Clone this git-repository
   * `git clone https://github.com/Brootux/easy-knx.git`
   * change into the new directory `cd rc_switch_server.py`
+* Setup what to install
+  * You can comment-out what you do not want to install with a trailing `#` on a line inside the function `installTheFollwing`
+  * i.e. you can skip installation of LinKNX by commenting-out via `#installLinknx`
+  * You have to do this with your favourite text-editor! (i.e. nano, vi, vim)
 * run the installRCS.sh bash-script (as root or with sudo)
   * `./easy_install.sh`
   * maybe you have to run `chmod 755 easy_install.sh` first!